Hone logo

 Problem Description

-Your task is to write a Python function that takes two arguments: a JSON Schema and a JSON document.
-The function should return True if the JSON document is valid according to the schema, and False otherwise.
+You are tasked with creating a Python function validate_json(json_data, schema) that validates a given JSON document against a provided JSON Schema.
+The function should return True if the JSON data conforms to the schema and False otherwise.

 Expected Behavior: